 I ran 5 tests to get a median, the results are below.

 CloudFlare posted a blog post back in 2012 titled “Stop worrying about Time To First Byte (TTFB).”
 However, TTFB is very important and shouldn’t be ignored!
 Here is what Ilya Grigorik, a well-respected web performance engineer at Google had to say about it.

 Cloudflare ran a test and concluded that time to first byte (TTFB) does not matter..Except, it absolutely does.
 As they say: if you’re experiment contradicts intuition, check your experiment.

 By doing this, while the TCP connection is still going through the slow-start phase, the browser can kick off the connections for blocking resources and consequently make the whole experience much faster.

 Cloudflare’s test is just silly.
 Of course it doesn’t matter if you flush your ‘200 OK’ after 1ms vs 1s – nothing magical there.
 But if you know what you’re doing and craft the response right, then it can make a huge difference.
 TL;DR: Time to First Byte Matters, when you know what to put into those bytes.

-|CloudFlare||KeyCDN||KeyCDN + CE||Decrease Load Time|
+|Cloudflare||KeyCDN||KeyCDN + CE||Decrease Load Time|

 I ran even more tests than I showed above and KeyCDN was always faster (even without cache enabler) at every location I tried.
-So now you should ask yourself, is $1 per month or less on average worth an 15%+ increase in speed?
+So now you should ask yourself, is $1 per month or less on average worth a 15%+ increase in speed?
 If it isn’t, well then I don’t know why you read this far in my post.
 I suggest you try out KeyCDN for yourself!

-Was this post on a CloudFlare alternative helpful?
+Was this post on a Cloudflare alternative helpful?
 If so I would love to hear about it below.
 Or perhaps you have your own experience to share.